Toomer, Mackenzie cap Bucknell's 88-85 comeback win in OT

 SAINT BONAVENTURE, N.Y.
 (AP) - Avi Toomer forced a tie in regulation, broke it to begin overtime and corralled the rebound of a missed 3-pointer as time expired in overtime, preserving Bucknell's 88-85 victory over Saint Bonaventure Wednesday in a season-opening game that pitted two teams from last season's NCAA Tournament.

-Toomer scored nine points, Kimbal Mackenzie led the Bison with 28 points, including a pair of clutch free throws with three seconds left in regulation as Bucknell erased a 13-point deficit in the final 12 minutes to forge a 71-71 tie to end regulation.
+Toomer scored nine points, Kimbal Mackenzie led the Bison with 28 points as Bucknell erased a 13-point deficit in the final 12 minutes to forge a 71-71 tie to end regulation.

 Kimball was 10-of-15 from the field with four 3-pointers.
 Nate Sestina added 15 points with 16 rebounds, Jimmy Sotos scored 14 points and Paul Newman a career-high 10, which came all in a row to cut the Saint Bonaventure lead from 13 points to seven.